-In a heat-safe bowl (porcelain or stoneware work best), whisk together the eggs, water, salt, and scallions until fully combined.
+In a heat-safe bowl—porcelain or stoneware work best—whisk together the eggs, water, scallions, and salt until fully combined.

 If using a microwave, cover the bowl with a plate and cook for 4 minutes.

 - This Korean steamed eggs recipe includes only scallions as the seasoning for the eggs.
 However, you can experiment with chili pepper flakes, sesame seeds, and small-diced vegetables such as mushrooms, sweet bell peppers, zucchini, or sweet corn while sticking reasonably closely with Korean tradition.

 - You can also consider substituting broth (beef broth, chicken broth, seafood broth, or vegetable broth) for the water in this recipe, which will give the eggs a different, robust flavor.
 This flavorful version is a nice choice when serving a steamed egg as part of lunch or dinner.